mhwilder/tf-keras-gcloud-deployment/README.md

 HACK ALERT:

-When I execute the above command, the "preds/test\_json\_url.txt" actually contains an error message saying that the cloud ML service is not able to access the bucket with the data.
+When the above command is executed, the "preds/test\_json\_url.txt" actually contains an error message saying that the cloud ML service is not able to access the bucket with the data.
 This a bit strange because the bucket is part of the same project.
 From the IAM section of the GCP web interface, the cloud ml service appears to have the correct permissions and there is no service name that actually matches the service mentioned in the error message.
 This problem is similar to what is documented in this StackOverflow [question](https://stackoverflow.com/questions/49054125/cloud-ml-service-account-cannot-access-cloud-storage-and-is-not-listed-in-iam) except concerns the data access and not the model access (the model access already worked for us above).
 The question is not definitively answered though.

-It is possible that this problem is unique to my particular setup, but if you encounter it as well, follow the next steps to resolve it:
+It is possible that this problem is unique to our particular setup, but if you encounter it as well, follow the next steps to resolve it:

 1. Find the name of the service that "does not have storage.objects.get access"
     - Should look something like "cloud-ml-service-cml@******-cml.iam.gserviceaccount.com"